ccaicedo09/nails-spa-frontend/README.md

+# Nails Spa

+Welcome to Nails Spa web app!.
+A web page that provides information about a local Nails spa establishment.
+It provides its basic information and it'll implement other features in the future.

+## General purposes
+This web project is originally designed to complete a software engineer course and to provide a brand new web service for an establishment located in the city of Neiva.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.